mincong-h/mincong-h.github.io/_posts/2018-06-18-my-java-code-style.md

 - Marks utility class as `final`.
 All methods in a utility class are static, extending such class does not make sense: static methods cannot be overridden.
 - Use `private` constructor for utility class.
+- Data class should be immutable.
+The less mutable state, the easier it is to ensure thread safe.
+(Immutable objects are automatically thread-safe)

 ## Variable